deepsanghani/social-network-app/README.md

 # Social Network App

 This is a social network application built with Django.
-The application uses PostgreSQL as the database and is containerized using Docker.
+The application uses PostgreSQL as the database.

 ## Installation

 ### Setting Up the Project

 1. **Clone the repository**: